cferdinandi/adventure/content/rules.md

 - An invisibility spell might let you roll an extra die on an attack, but roll one less die when defending.
 - A spell that lets you do extra damage during combat might be so exhausting to cast that you're forced to skip the next turn.

-*Spells can only be used once per an encounter.
-A die roll determines if they're successfully cast or not.*
+*Each spell can only be used once per an encounter.
+A die roll determines if it's successfully cast or not.*

 ### Items